 That way, you’ll be able to easily afford administrative help, and you won’t stay stuck in poverty consciousness.

 Are you charging enough?
 Are you asking yourself the right questions?
-I’d love to hear your comments about what questions you ask yourself about your small business.
+I’d love to hear your comments about what questions you ask yourself about your coaching business.